SolidLabResearch/user-managed-access/documentation/access-request-management.md

 --data-raw '{ "status": "accepted" }' # can be changed to `denied` too.
 ```

+Once an access request's status has been changed from `requested` to `accepted`, the backend will automatically create a new policy including the correct rules to allow the RP access to the resource.
+After this, the RP will be able to use the resource following the UMA protocol.

 ## Deleting access requests

 By making a simple **DELETE** request on the `/uma/requests/:id` endpoint, an access request can be deleted.